-Solar energy: This energy can be harnessed by imitating photosynthesis trapping the solar radiations by photovoltaic technology, converting solar energy into electrical energy.
+Solar energy: This energy can be harnessed by imitating photosynthesis trapping solar radiation by photovoltaic technology, converting solar energy into electrical energy.

 Wind energy: The use of wind can harness this type of energy.
-The wind strikes on the wind turbine, causing the wind turbine’s movement, which converts the wind kinetic energy into electrical energy.
+The wind strikes the wind turbine, causing the wind turbine’s movement, which converts the wind’s kinetic energy into electrical energy.

 Hydro: This energy can be produced by moving water when it hits the turbine and changing the mechanical energy into electrical energy.

-Geothermal: This energy can be harnessed from the deep earth crust by using steam and used to produce electricity.
+Geothermal: This energy can be harnessed from the deep earth’s crust by using steam and used to produce electricity.

 Biomass: This type of energy is obtained from biomass produced by living beings as a by-product.
 That by-product is used to produce gas like methane, converted into solid fuel.

 Renewable energy resources are the cleanest and most sustainable energy resources.